galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 What if you want to run your test against an image in a cluster?
 By editing the CPS properties file, you can define clusters containing images against which your test can run .
 Once defined, Galasa can dynamically select an image from that cluster at run time.

-For example, you might want to use an cluster called *CLUSTER2*.
-You can do this by editing the CPS file to contain the properties that you want *CLUSTER2* to have and by declaring *CLUSTER2* in your test code, as per the following steps:
+For example, you might want to use a cluster called *CLUSTER2* which contains two z/OS images called *IMAGEA* and *IMAGEB*.
+You can do this by editing the CPS file to contain *CLUSTER2* and that you want it to contain, along with the properties of those images, as per the following example:

-1. Edit the CPS properties file:
 ```
-zos.image.CLUSTER2.ipv4.hostname= winmvs2c.example.com
-zos.image.CLUSTER2.telnet.port=23
-zos.image.CLUSTER2.telnet.tls=false
+# CLUSTER2
+zos.cluster.CLUSTER2.images=IMAGEA, IMAGEB

+zos.image.IMAGEA.ipv4.hostname=winmvs2a.example.com
+zos.image.IMAGEA.telnet.port=23
+zos.image.IMAGEA.telnet.tls=false
+zos.image.IMAGEA.credentials=WINMVS2A
+zos.image.IMAGEA.max.slots=1
+zos.image.IMAGEA.clusterid=CLUSTER2

+zos.image.IMAGEB.ipv4.hostname=winmvs2b.example.com
+zos.image.IMAGEB.telnet.port=23
+zos.image.IMAGEB.telnet.tls=false
+zos.image.IMAGEB.credentials=WINMVS2A
+zos.image.IMAGEB.max.slots=1
+zos.image.IMAGEB.clusterid=CLUSTER2
 ```

+The images are linked back to the *CLUSTER2* cluster by using ```zos.image.IMAGEA.clusterid=CLUSTER2``` and ```zos.image.IMAGEB.clusterid=CLUSTER2``` code.

-2. In your test code, declare a z/OS image called *CLUSTER2*:
+In your test code, set the imageTag to *CLUSTER2*, as per the following example:

 ```
 @ZosImage(imageTag="CLUSTER2")
    public IZosImage image;
 ```

-Galasa dynamically selects an image inside *CLUSTER2* at run time, against which the test is run.
+Galasa dynamically selects either *IMAGEA* or *IMAGEB* from *CLUSTER2* at run time. *IMAGEA* has a maximum number of slots set to ```1```.
+So, if that slot is in use, Galasa binds the test to *IMAGEB* at run time if *IMAGEB* is available.
+Images can be added to *CLUSTER2* by updating the CPS file, without the need to recompile the test.

+In this way, Galasa manages the inbound workload of tests and splits them across LPARS.
+Only when a test is told where it can run is it bound to that environment.

 ## Troubleshooting